🚀 What’s Next.js and Why Should You Get Excited?

 npm run build

-Traditional hosting:
+- Traditional hosting: Run

-12. Useful Commands You’ll Use Daily
+Commands You’ll Use Every Day

-# Start development server
+# Start development (you'll use this a lot)

 npm run dev